shazarnaeem/weatherwebsite/README.md

 ## 🔗 Live Demo

-👉 [Click here to view the live site at weather.netlify.app)
+👉 [Click here to view the live site at myforcast.netlify.app)

 ## 🛠️ Features